 (III) The Concept of The Judeo-Christian God

 The concept of Judeo-Christian God has existed since the very conception of time, matter, and space continuum.
 God created the universe literally from nothing (Gen. 1:1).
 The misconception that God created the cosmos from preexistent matter is not biblical.
-God is the creator everything in the universe.
-This alone confirms that material (and even space), physical universe exist nor is God part of His creation.
-However, since the physical universe is created and have a beginning, this is not so with Jehovah who is inanimate and not created, therefore, God is transcended (not part of the created material).
+God is the created everything in the universe ex nihilo.
+This alone confirms that material (and even space), was cread by God and is beyond his creation as opposed to pantheism. fuethermore, since the physical universe is created and have a beginning, this is not so with Jehovah who is inanimate and not created, therefore, God is transcended (not part of the created material).
 Yet, God is also immanent (“to be within” or “near” in relation to God’s creation).
-Jesus Christ as Christians understands him is both wholly God and wholly human, the second person of the triune God (God the Father, God the Son, and God the Holy Ghost).
+Jesus Christ as Christians understands him is both wholly God and wholly human, the second person of the Trinity (God the Father, God the Son, and God the Holy Ghost).

 (IV) The Eastern Gods and Cosmology

 By these reasons, I do not see how the monotheistic God of Israel can be reconciled with other gods such as the god of Eastern religions.
 For example, most Hindus worship one Being of ultimate oneness (Brahman) through infinite representations of gods and goddesses.
 There are literally about hundreds if not thousands of gods within the Hindu religion alone.
 The concept of creation in Hinduism is radically different idea from the narrative creation of the Christian Scripture.
 Brahman who created everything that exists cannot escape the fact that he is the product of creation too.
 The cosmos is not so much a creation, but more an emanation from him.
 The abstraction of a being creating himself is quite impossible and illogical.
 This is so because, in order for one to create one must first and foremost exist.
 Self creation is therefore logically inconceivable if not illogical.